Wildhoney/ngVideo/README.md

 ### Volume #####

-Directive has the ability of modifying the volume and bundles with three useful directives for common tasks: `vi-volume-decrease` for decreasing the volume, `vi-volume-increase` for increasing, and the `vi-volume-mute` directive for muting the audio.
+Directive has the ability of modifying the volume and bundles with three useful directives for common tasks: `vi-volume-decrease` for decreasing the volume, `vi-volume-increase` for increasing, `vi-volume-loudest` for the maximum volume, and the `vi-volume-mute` directive for muting the audio.
 However, the `vi-volume` directive has access to the `setVolume` method which allows you to specify the audio level.

 ```html
 <section vi-volume>